owlbarn/tutorial/book/symbolic/README.md

   | SNT_Float16
   | SNT_SEQ of elem_type
 ```
-This list of types cover most number and non-number types. `SNT_SEQ` means the type a list of the basic elements as inputs/outputs.
+This list of types covers most number and non-number types. `SNT_SEQ` means the type a list of the basic elements as inputs/outputs.
 Type inference happens every time a user uses an operation to construct a symbolic node and connect it with previous nodes.
 It is assumed that the parents of the current node are already known.
 The inferenced output shape is saved in each node.
 In certain rare cases, the output shape depends on the runtime content of input nodes, not just the shapes of input nodes and attributions of the currents node.
 In that case, the output shapes is set to `None`.
-Once the input shapes contains `None`, the shape inference results hereafter will all be `None`, which means the output shapes can not be decided at compile time.
+Once the input shapes contain `None`, the shape inference results hereafter will all be `None`, which means the output shapes cannot be decided at compile time.

 The core part provides symbolic operations as user interface.
-Each operation constructs a `symbol` and create a `symbol Owl_graph.node` as output.
+Each operation constructs a `symbol` and creates a `symbol Owl_graph.node` as output.
 Some symbol generates multiple outputs.
-In that case, an operations returns not a node, but an tuple or, when output numbers are uncertain, an array of nodes.
+In that case, an operation returns not a node, but a tuple or, when output numbers are uncertain, an array of nodes.

 ### Engines

 Based on this simple core abstraction, we use different *engines* to provide functionalities: converting to and from other computation expression formats, print out to human-readable format, graph optimisation, etc.
 As we have said, the core part is kept minimal.
-If the engines requires information other than what the core provides, each symbol has an `attr` property as extension point.
+If the engines require information other than what the core provides, each symbol has an `attr` property as extension point.

-All engines must follow the signatures below:#
+All engines must follow the signature below:

 ```ocaml
 type t